Learn More About LEDs

 Minimal Heat Production

-LEDs convert very little energy into heat.
+Unlike traditional lighting, LEDs convert very little energy into heat.
 This makes them more efficient, cool to the touch, and unlikely to damage fade-sensitive fabrics or upholstery.
-This greatly reduces the risk of fires as any unused energy radiates from the base of the LED.
+This also greatly reduces the risk of fires.

 Sustainable

-LEDs achieves sustainability through low current and pulse-width modulation, making it simple to dim the illumination and save energy.
+LEDs achieve sustainability through low current and pulse-width modulation, making it simple to dim the illumination and save energy.

 Focus

-Complete LED packages are produced to independently focus light, making them ideal for highlighting featured spaces of a room.
+Complete LED packages are produced to independently focus light, making them ideal for highlighting featured spaces of a room, or lighting up the whole room.
 Fluorescent and incandescent sources need external resources to effectively redirect their light.

 LEDs vs HIDs